winston/cactus/README.md

 # Cactus

-Designs can be tested too!
-Cactus is a CSS testing framework proof of concept.
+Designs can be tested too ([you should read the slides](https://speakerdeck.com/u/winston/p/wah-lau-css-can-be-tested-too))!
+Cactus is a proof of concept for a CSS testing framework.

 It ensures that you always have the same CSS styling for DOM elements that you care about.